-National Orbital Space Station, the new designation superseding MODS.
-However, this name was short-lived, as the study project was finally identified as the Orbital Space Station (OSS), adopting terminology used by the Secretary of Defense.
-On 17 July Secretary Zuckert forwarded the OSS descriptive task to the Secretary of Defense and advised he intended to initiate the study at a cost of \$1 million.
-Its primary purpose would be to examine "on an overall parametric basis" the contributions such a vehicle could make to enhancing military Objectives.
-Zuckert reported the Air Force intended to exchange data and maintain close coordination with the Army, Navy, and NASA.
-31 posal for the space station study and forwarded it to OSD.
+A week later Dr. McMillan signed a new program change proposal for the space static study and forwarded it to OSD.
 It listed the following tentative system development milestones: first contract award, September 1964; logistic support vehicle qualification test flight, March 1968; achievement of an initial operational capability, December 1968.
 The Air Force requested OSD's approval of expenditures of \$75 million in fiscal year 1965 to implement a program definition phase, and expenditures of \$324 million in fiscal year 1966.
-Total R&D costs through fiscal year 1969 were estimated at \$786 million, but the Air Force said that a more accurate estimate would be made during program definition.
-32
+Total R&D costs through fiscal year 1969 were estimated at \$786 million, but the Air Force said that a more accurate estimate would be made during program definition.32

-Deputy Secretary of Defense Roswell Gilpatric subsequently advised the Air Force that the PCP was under review and its details being discussed by Dr. Brown with Dr. Alexander Flax, the new Assistant Secretary of the Air Force (R&D).
-Gilpatric said Brown would coordinate the USAF proposal with NASA prior to issuance of a request for proposals.
+Deputy Secretary of Defense Roswell Gilpatric subsequently advised the Air Force that the PCP was under review and its details being discussed by Dr. Brown with Dr. Alexander Flax, the new Assistant Secretary of the Air Force (R&D).‡ Gilpatric said Brown would coordinate the USAF proposal with NASA prior to issuance of a request for proposals.
 As noted earlier, Dr. Brown did submit the proposed study to NASA and received the latter's formal concurrence in late August.
-A few days later Brown authorized the Air Force to proceed with the \$1 million study.
-33 of the national importance attached to it.
-To insure program objectives were being met, Brown asked to review results of the source selection before the contracts were awarded.
-He said the immediate objective of the study should be directed toward "the building of a space station to demonstrate and assess quantitatively the utility of man for military purposes in space."
-He continued:
+A few days later Brown authorized the Air Force to proceed with the \$1 million study.33